opensafely-core/ehrql/docs/tutorial/running-ehrql.md

 The ehrQL sandbox can help minimise constant re-editing and re-running of your dataset definitions by allowing you to interactively query some dummy data.

-You need to have a directory containing CSV files of dummy data.
-If you followed the steps in [Installation and setup](installation-and-setup.md), you will have a suitable directory of CSV files at `learning-ehrql/example-data`.

 :computer:
 To start the sandbox, from the `learning-ehrql` directory, run: